respunn/Fivem-Logging/README.md

 - `!changecounter [new_counter]`: Changes the race counter to a new value.
 - `!checkcounter`: Displays the current value of the race counter.

 These functions allow the bot to save and retrieve a counter value from a text file.
 This counter value is used to keep track of the race number for each race run by the bot.
+You can change discord members name's to whatever you want from players/racers_names file.